LargeWorldModel/LWM/README.md

 ## Available models

 There are language-only and video-language versions, offering context sizes from 32K, to 128K, 256K and 1M tokens.
-The vision-langauge models are available only in Jax, and the language-only models are available in both PyTorch and Jax.
+The vision-language models are available only in Jax, and the language-only models are available in both PyTorch and Jax.
 Below are the names of the available models and their corresponding context sizes and capabilities:

 | Model Name         | Context Size | Language or Vision-Language | Chat or Base | URL                                                                                                                                          |
 |--------------------|--------------|-----------------------------|--------------|----------------------------------------------------------------------------------------------------------------------------------------------|